 There are a variety of factors that may cause your face to swell up.
 Hop onto the next section to look at them in detail.

-What Causes Face Swelling?
+What Causes Facial Swelling?

 Facial swelling occurs in reaction to an injury or an invasion by a foreign substance.
 When your body is exposed to a foreign substance or a trauma, it releases chemicals to protect the face.
 As a result, your inflammatory cells become activated and your face swells up.
 The following are some of the common reasons behind facial swelling: